Click here to sign up for our newsletter

 • Brain slow to send messages to breathe (this is known as Central Sleep Apnoea and is not as common as Obstructive Sleep Apnoea).

-• Family member with Sleep Apnoea, as there are hereditary factors due to craniofacial issues.
+• Family member with Sleep Apnoea, due to genetical anatomical inherited factors.

 • OSA is more common in children with certain syndromes, eg Down's Syndrome